 If you can’t make the Raleigh Christmas Parade, there are plenty of smaller ones in Wake County.

-- Apex Rotary Christmas Parade on Dec 3rd.
+- Apex Rotary Christmas Parade on Dec 2nd.
 Christmas carols, a marching parade, shopping and food vendors and a visit from Santa in the charming downtown Apex.
-This year’s Parade Theme is Gingerbread Lane

-- Happy Holly Days Christmas Parade is on Dec 10 in Downtown Holly Springs with floats, bands, dancers, decorated vehicles, marching groups
+- Happy Holly Days Christmas Parade is on Dec 9 in Downtown Holly Springs with floats, bands, dancers, decorated vehicles, marching groups.

-- Cary Jaycees Christmas Parade is on Dec 10 in Downtown Cary The parade is a joyful celebration which includes bands, mascots, local businesses, community groups, and churches.
+- Cary Jaycees Christmas Parade Dec 9 in Downtown Cary.
+The parade is a joyful celebration which includes bands, mascots, local businesses, community groups, and churches.